top of page

 • CPE Event Highlights

-• Understanding the requirements of PCAOB Auditing Standard 2101 for audit planning
+• Understanding the requirements of PCAOB AS 2101 for auditing planning

 • Learning how to effectively plan and execute audits